 The OEM must, therefore, implement all parts of S-100 described by the S-164 test datasets.
-Any other elements of S-100 not included in the test datasets but which are required shall be highlighted by the IHO.
-All test datasets will be referenced against the versions of the product specifications against which they are valid.
+All other elements of S-100 not included in the test datasets but which are required shall be highlighted by the IHO.
+All test datasets will be referenced to the versions of the product specifications against which they are valid.
 When product specifications or their component catalogues are updated, test datasets will be revised and published (see 5.2)

 The introduction of S-100 to the ECDIS presupposes an extremely close working and technical relationship between the IHO and the ECDIS OEM community.
-How this is to be formulated and maintained is ongoing, see 7.6
+How this is to be formulated and maintained is ongoing, see 7.6 but is likely to require more resources given the large increase in scope of S-100 implementation (for multiple products) and the requirements of Dual Fuel mode.